LeShun Daniels Jr.: Personal life

+LeShun Daniels Jr. was born June 4, 1995, in Warren, Ohio.
+He attended Warren G. Harding High School.

+Daniels is the older brother of offensive lineman James Daniels, who was his teammate at the University of Iowa, and was selected by the Chicago Bears in the 2018 NFL draft.
+His father LeShun Daniels Sr. was an offensive lineman with Ohio State from 1992 to 1996, and for the Minnesota Vikings in 1997.

 College career

 During his senior year, Daniels was voted team captain and was named the team's MVP.
-He posted a 1,058 rushing yards on 213 attempts while scoring 10 rushing touchdowns.
+He posted 1,058 rushing yards on 213 attempts while scoring 10 rushing touchdowns.